 So how can you find out if someone is truly interested in buying?

 By asking.
 It’s that simple!
 Probe their interest by asking these kinds of questions via phone, email, or online chat:

 - Are you looking to purchase our solution?

-- Can I help you define which pricing plan is the right one for you?
+- Can I help you define which pricing plan is right for you?

 - Are you interested in learning more about our solution?

-The lead isn’t qualified if the answer to any of these questions is “no” or they don’t reply to a few follow-up emails.
+The lead isn’t qualified if the answer to these questions is “no” or if they don’t reply to a few follow-up emails.

 2. Do they need my solution?

-When you’re trying to sell something, you may think you should qualify anyone who’s looking to buy.
-But some people who want to buy your solution don’t actually need it.
+When trying to sell something, you may think you should qualify leads who are looking to buy.
+But some people who want your solution don’t need it.
 And sooner or later, they’ll realize they don’t need what you’re selling.
 If so, you’ll eventually get a rejection, a return, or bad reviews.